-Once again we can call on independent verification by Chandrayaan and its image of the rille (below right), which, for good measure, I have put next to the best Lunar Orbiter has to offer (below right):
+Once again we can call on independent verification by both Chandrayaans and its image of the rille (1 below left, 2 below centre), which, for good measure, I have put next to the best Lunar Orbiter has to offer (below right):

 We also have a more recent image taken from the same direction.
 The full image is here, and an article based on it is here.
 A crop of the LROC browser is shown below.
 The perspective is distorted in the original and I have stretched it to appear the same as the website article.